- Home

 [0.01, 0.36]

 An event study can provide evidence about whether pre-trends are present, though a non-significant pre-trend test does not guarantee parallel trends holds (Roth, 2022).
-More credible when pre-treatment dynamics are stable.
-Typically needs a clear treatment event with pre/post observations for both groups, whereas FE only requires panel variation in the regressor.
+Pre-treatment dynamics should be stable for the design to be credible.

 DGP Parameters